Blog Posts on Tall And True

 Inspired by Michael Palin's Pole to Pole

 12+ Michael Palin embarked Around the World in 80 Days in 1988 and again from Pole to Pole in 1991.
 My wife and I were avid watchers of his adventures on BBC TV.
-And inspired by Palin, we left England to travel overland to Australia following his "Pole to Pole" route and means of transport in 1995.
+Inspired by Palin, we left England to travel overland to Australia following his "Pole to Pole" route and means of transport in 1995.

 My wife and I had set off backpacking from Sydney, Australia, in 1987.
 We lived and worked in England, and it was our base to explore the UK and Europe and, further afield, the Middle East and Africa.
 But by 1995, we were both homesick for family and the warmth (and reliability) of Australian summers and ready to return home.